 So, if you want to cut your scrubbing time in half, here’s how to clean a bathtub in 3 easy steps.

-If you’re more a shower person however, check out how to clean a shower head and get rid of limescale.
+Also, be sure not to make any of these 7 bathroom cleaning mistakes while you're doing so!
 And since you're already in the bathroom, check out how to clean grout on floor tiles to get rid of stains and how to unclog a drain without using a plunger.

 How to clean a bathtub with baking soda